 Set in a beautifully tasteful, manicured garden, Thanh Hạ Terracotta Museum and Park is a visual and sensory delight with soft romantic music wafting mellifluously around a stunning array of pottery exhibits.

 First up is the Gulliver’s Travels walk through a waist high Lilliputian garden display.
 Featuring miniature terracotta models of iconic monuments from around the world, this becomes a fun game of test your knowledge (or lack of knowledge!)
-There’s the Taj Mahal, Statue of Liberty, Big Ben, Stonehenge, Pyramids, White House, Vatican, our very own Sydney Opera House and much more including a miniature replica of Hoi An.
+There’s the Taj Mahal, Statue of Liberty, Big Ben, Stonehenge, Pyramids, White House, Vatican, the Sydney Opera House and much more including a miniature replica of Hoi An.
 It’s as fabulous as the barking frogs that sit like sentinels on the lily pond leaves nearby.

 Recommended if you have kids